asancpt/noncompart/README.md

 ## Details

 The main functions are

- list("\n", "tblNCA   to perform NCA for many subjects.\n", "\n", "sNCA     to perform NCA for one subject.\n")
+- `tblNCA` to perform NCA for many subjects.
+- `sNCA` to perform NCA for one subject.

 ## Author